Simulation Theory

 In a procedurally generated universe, you have matter and energy that behave according to the laws of physics, and interact over time to self-organize into planetary systems and eventually evolve into life forms.
 The creator of the simulation does not interfere with the procedurally generated outcomes once the simulation starts.
 It can be done, but it's computationally inefficient and likely to corrupt the data.
 And it would be obvious to any observer within the simulation because all of a sudden some part of the universe would start doing defying the laws of physics in a way that no one has ever seen before since we started keeping track.
 The quintessential "glitch in the matrix".

-A procedurally generated simulated universe would, for all intents and purposes, be identical too a singular, material universe that conforms to consistent universal physical laws.
+A procedurally generated simulated universe would, for all intents and purposes, be identical to a singular, material universe that conforms to consistent universal physical laws.
 Given that a simulated universe would be identical in every way to a non-simulated one, and requires an additional, unknown and unnecessary universe outside of own, Occam's Razor requires that we dismiss simulation theory without further consideration.
 Until you really find that glitch in the Matrix, you can be confident that it's just a movie.

 It's a Hat on a Hat